AJVicens/command-line-for-reporters/README.md

 `dkimpy`: At NICAR 2019 I learned of a neat command line tool called `dkimpy` that allows a user to verify the authenticity of emails with one command ([read more here](https://www.propublica.org/nerds/authenticating-email-using-dkim-and-arc-or-how-we-analyzed-the-kasowitz-emails) via ProPublica's Jeremy B. Merrill).

 `Instaloader`: This tool allows for bulk downloading of Instagram content and metadata.
 It's very neat and handy.
 Go [take a look](https://instaloader.github.io/).

-`ping`: While professionals use this command for a [variety](https://www.tutorialspoint.com/unix_commands/ping.htm) of tasks, I use it to see if websites are up.
-It's very simple to use: `$ ping <website or IP address>`.
-Let it run for a few seconds and then enter `control-c` so it stops, and you can see that your traffic (referred to as "packets") is getting through.

 #### Let's quickly run through creating directories and files (and then removing them)